chef/automate/components/docs-chef-io/content/automate/centralize_logs.md

     chef-automate config patch --postgresql </PATH/TO/TOML/FILE>
     ```

-    After you patch the Automate configuration, Automate saves the `automate.log` files to the location specified in `redirect_log_file_path`.
+    After you patch the Automate configuration, Automate saves the log files to the location specified in `redirect_log_file_path`.

+## Configure log rotation and retention

+To configure log rotation and retention, you must patch your Automate configuration.

+1. Create a TOML file with the following content on the node running Chef Automate in a standalone deployment or on the bastion host in an Automate HA cluster:

+    ```toml
+    [global.v1.log]
+    redirect_sys_log = true
+    redirect_log_file_path = "<PATH/TO/LOG/DIRECTORY>"
+    compress_rotated_logs = true
+    max_size_rotate_logs = "10M"
+    max_number_rotated_logs = 10
+    ```

+    Set the following values:

+    - `redirect_sys_log`: Whether to save the system logs to a file.
+Set to `true` to save to a file.
+Default value: `false`.
+    - `redirect_log_file_path`: The path to the directory that you want to save the Automate log to.
+This value is required if `redirect_sys_log` is `true`.
+    - `compress_rotated_logs`: Whether to compress log files.
+Valid values are `true` or `false`.
+Default value: `false`.
+    - `max_size_rotate_logs`: The maximum size of rotated log files.
+The log files will rotate once the file size reaches the specified size.
+This accepts units in megabytes (`M`) and kilobytes (`K`).
+Default value: `10M`.
+    - `max_number_rotated_logs`: The number of file logs you want to save.
+This limits the number of backup files in storage.
+The maximum number of log files you can store is 10 per day.
+Default value: `10`.

+1. Patch the Chef Automate configuration.

+    To patch a standalone Chef Automate node or Chef Automate HA nodes in a cluster:

+    ```bash
+    sudo chef-automate config patch </PATH/TO/TOML/FILE>
+    ```

+    To patch OpenSearch nodes in Chef Automate HA cluster:

+    ```bash
+    chef-automate config patch --opensearch </PATH/TO/TOML/FILE>
+    ```

+    To patch PostgreSQL nodes in Chef Automate HA cluster:

+    ```bash
+    chef-automate config patch --postgresql </PATH/TO/TOML/FILE>
+    ```

+    After you patch the Automate configuration, Automate saves and rotates the log files in the location specified in `redirect_log_file_path`.

-### Centralize all node logs to one location
+## Centralize all node logs to one location

 You can configure all nodes in a Chef Automate HA cluster to save log files to one log location.
-To do this, mount a network file system (NFS) or network-attached storage (NAS) to all the frontend and backend nodes in the Automate HA cluster, then patch the Automate configuration as described in the previous procedure.
+To do this, mount a network file system (NFS) or network-attached storage (NAS) to all the frontend and backend nodes in the Automate HA cluster, then patch the Automate configuration as described in the previous procedures.

 ## Consolidate logs using Splunk